This post was most recently updated on November 25th, 2022

 The Doubletree Hilton also provides a shuttle to take you to any business address within five miles of the hotel.
 While we did most of our exploring by foot, it might have been nice to use the shuttle at the end of the day to return.

 The best part about our Doubletree stay?
 Definitely the DiscoverClaremont hotel package that included DiscoverClaremont gift cards!
 We put those gift cards to good use dining in some of Claremont’s best restaurants.
-The 2019 DiscoverClaremont special is called the “Room & Bard” package and is a collaboration between Claremont and the OJP Midsummer Shakespeare Festival.
-The package includes hotel room, two tickets to one night’s performance, rental chairs at the event, and $50 in DiscoverClaremont gift cards, redeemable for dinner.
+The 2022 DiscoverClaremont special is called the “Room & Bard” package and is a collaboration between Claremont and the OJP Midsummer Shakespeare Festival.
+The package includes hotel room, two tickets to one night’s performance in July, a special gift, and $50 in DiscoverClaremont gift cards, redeemable for dinner.

 7. Claremont Packing House